ojplg/legup/README.md

 * Bill Persistence
   * Perhaps four (or 5) upload chunks, separating sponsors from bill itself
 * Scoring/Grading
-  * Need different grading scales for different chambers
   * Allow configuration for score options, either in config files or report cards: something other than 1 point for voting, 2 for sponsoring, and 3 for chief sponsors
   * Allow configuartion of grading options: absolute grades versus grading on a curve
 * Add legislator tracking for veto session, etc (Louisa must define)
-* Load things other than "Third Reading" Vote PDFs: Committee votes
+* Load things other than "Third Reading" Vote PDFs: Committee votes, roll call votes
+* Actually make a real DB connection pool and automated reclamation
+* Silent logging for unit tests (maybe)

-# Better Option
+# Another Option

 See: [https://openstates.org/](https://openstates.org/)